Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression

-We build upon the general concept of MSC using the discrete Morse theory introduced by Forman~\cite{Forman_dmt}, which defines a \emph{discrete gradient field} on a cell complex.
-A (simplicial) \emph{cell complex} is an abstract representation of a mesh composed of vertices (\emph{0-cells}), edges (\emph{1-cells}), triangles (\emph{2-cells}), and higher-dimensional cells.
+\textbf{Discrete Morse theory} introduced by Forman~\cite{Forman_dmt}, defines a discrete version of gradient field (namely, \emph{discrete gradient field}) and integral lines (namely, V-paths) on cell complexes.
+Formally, a (simplicial) \emph{cell complex} is an abstract representation of a mesh composed of \emph{0-cells} (vertices), \emph{1-cells} (edges), \emph{2-cells} (triangles), and higher-dimensional cells.
 A \emph{facet} refers to the $(k-1)$-dimensional face of a k-dimensional cell, while a \emph{cofacet} is the $(k+1)$-dimensional cell that contains the k-dimensional cell as its face.
 A \emph{discrete gradient field} consists of pairings between incident cells whose dimensions differ by one, with the constraint that each cell appears in at most one pair.
 For example, in Figure~\ref{fig:synthetic}(c), vertex $i$ is paired with its cofacet edge $ij$ (the rationale for such pairings will be explained later).
-Cells that are not involved in any pairing are identified as \emph{critical cells}, corresponding to topological features such as minima, saddles, and maxima.
+Cells that are not involved in any pairing are identified as \emph{critical cells}, which correspond to critical points in the data.
 For instance, vertex $j$ in Figure~\ref{fig:synthetic}(d) is a minimum because it is unpaired.
-A \emph{gradient path} is a sequence of cells paired through the gradient pairing process (e.g., 0-cell, 1-cell, 0-cell), and gradient paths that connect critical cells correspond to separatrices in Morse theory, as the red and blue paths shown in Figure~\ref{fig:synthetic} (a) and (b).
+A \emph{gradient path} is a sequence of cells with alternating dimensions paired through the gradient pairing process (e.g., a path with 0-, 1-, 0-, …, 0-cells, such as the blue curve in Figure~\ref{fig:synthetic}), and gradient paths that connect critical cells correspond to separatrices in Morse theory, as the red and blue paths shown in Figure~\ref{fig:synthetic} (a) and (b).
 Separatrices that connect 1-saddles to 2-saddles are specifically referred to as saddle-saddle connectors.